rahulranjansah/boinor/README.md

 - [matplotlib](https://matplotlib.org/) for orbit plotting
 - [plotly](https://plotly.com/) for 2D and 3D interactive orbit plotting
 - [scipy](https://scipy.org/) for root finding and numerical propagation
+- [pandas](https://pandas.pydata.org/) for loading and processing data
+- [vispy](https://vispy.org/) for 3D visualization of DSK kernels

 boinor is supported on Linux, macOS and Windows on Python 3.10 to 3.13.